Microfinance Institutions

 Crowdfunding is a financing model, typically enabled through online platforms, that allows individuals, startups, or organizations to raise capital from large numbers of people making small contributions.
 Unlike traditional finance, where capital comes from a limited set of specialized investors, crowdfunding aggregates dispersed resources across borders and social networks.
 This structure democratizes funding by giving the public a direct role in deciding which ideas, products, or causes receive support[46].

 Four main models dominate the crowdfunding ecosystem.
 Donation-based crowdfunding relies on altruism, with contributors receiving no financial or material return.
 Rewards-based crowdfunding offers non-monetary benefits such as early access to products or exclusive experiences and functions largely as a pre-sales mechanism, popularized by platforms like Kickstarter and Indiegogo.
-Peer-to-peer lending enables individuals to lend money in exchange for interest-bearing repayment.
-Equity crowdfunding allows contributors to invest in exchange for company shares, turning supporters into partial owners[21].

 Crowdfunding operates through digital platforms that mediate between fundraisers and the public.
 A campaign begins when a project initiator publishes a detailed proposal outlining the idea, funding target, and deadline.
 Once live, supporters contribute through the platform’s interface.